 What I think we’re about to enter, and what we see coming as a third phase, is tools for tools.
 The design workflow of 2023 is going to increasingly involve relying on intelligence machinery as part of how designers do their job, either at the moment of creation or editing on management.
 I’m going to walk you through some examples in my Designer Matters 22 talk in September, but what I can say now for design professionals is that they’re about to enter one of the most exciting phases of their careers- because we are going to have an unprecedented ability to do more with less, and to do better with less, as designers.
 Because every stage of our workflows – from collecting requirements, and mapping services, to the actual creation of creative work – is currently being touched by artificial intelligence, the design process of tomorrow (and the very near tomorrow) may look very different than it does right now.
 I want to prepare designers for how to think about that process, how they can incorporate these tools and methodologies into how their work, to make the most of that and help their teams win.

 Learn more at Design Matters 22

-Ramsay will give a talk at the design conference Design Matters 22, which will take place in Copenhagen & Online, on Sep 28-29, 2022.
-The talk, titled “The frog does not exist: what the enterprise needs to know about design in the age of AI”, will explore how AI is disrupting design, what responsibilities designers hold, and what winning companies will do about this.
-Get your ticket here.
+Ramsay gave a talk at the design conference Design Matters 22, which took place in Copenhagen & Online, on Sep 28-29, 2022.
+The talk, titled “The frog does not exist: what the enterprise needs to know about design in the age of AI”, explored how AI is disrupting design, what responsibilities designers hold, and what winning companies will do about this.
+Access the talk for free here.